ysomu88/bridge/README.md

 **"Ollama not reachable"**
 → Ensure the Ollama background host engine is executing.
 Run `ollama run llama3.2` to verify local availability.

-**"CUDA/cuBLAS runtime DLL execution errors on Windows"** → The environment targets CUDA 12 runtimes natively.
-If you encounter missing library logs during heavy STT transcribing operations, confirm that `nvidia-cublas-cu12` and `nvidia-cudnn-cu12` loaded cleanly from your `requirements.txt` validation pass.